VildeAvloes/VildeAvloes/README.md

-### Hello!
+# Hello!
 I'm Vilde👩‍💻

 🌞 A junior developer by day.

 🌛 Part-time student in the evenings.

-📫 Contact me on LinkedIn
+📫 Contact me on my [LinkedIn-profile](https://www.linkedin.com/in/vilde-avloes/)

 📍 Living in Norway